10 Days in Côte Vermeille and the Pyrenees Itinerary

 3rd Day: Le Barcarès

-Le Barcarès has several kilometres of flat sandy beach.
-The beach is never crowded!
-This strip of land was unsettled until the 17th century.
-Later, it becomes a fishing village.
-In the 1960s, real estate developers developed the area and turned the coastal area into a renowned seaside resort.
+Le Barcarès boasts several kilometers of flat sandy beach, and the best part is that it’s never too crowded!
+Originally uninhabited until the 17th century, the area later transformed into a quaint fishing village.
+Fast forward to the 1960s, and real estate developers worked their magic, turning the coastal stretch into a well-known seaside resort.

 Le Barcarès has several kilometres of flat sandy beach

-The Yellow Train in French Pyrenees is a local commuter train running through the French Pyrenees’s national park from Villefranche-de-Conflent to Latour-de-Carol/Enveitg at the Spanish border.
-It runs on a 1,000 mm (3 ft 3 3⁄8 in) gauge railway.
+The Yellow Train in the French Pyrenees is a local commuter train that winds its way through the national park.
+It connects Villefranche-de-Conflent to Latour-de-Carol/Enveitg at the Spanish border.
+Operating on a 1,000 mm (3 ft 3 3⁄8 in) gauge railway, this journey offers picturesque views of the Pyrenees.

 Yellow Train; the Pyrenees itinerary